sobjornstad/dreamdir/README.md

 Since the diff output looks like what we wanted, we then call it again with the *force*, `-f`, parameter to actually make the changes:

-    $ dr header-replace -f Places '^Regents$' 'Regents Hall' You are about to apply a search-and-replace that will affect 3 dreams.
+    $ dr header-replace -f Places '^Regents$' 'Regents Hall' You are about to apply a search-and-replace that will affect 1 dream.
     If this doesn't sound right, please check the results without -f first!
     Do you wish to continue (y/n)?

     01121.dre modified
     Changed 1 file.

 Note the two-step process.
-You should definitely *not* try to skip the first step; since this is essentially just a really fancy way of using `sed` across all your dream files, a particularly badly formed regex (e.g, replace `.*` with `q`) could do very bad things to your dreams (pun intended).
+You should definitely *not* try to skip the first step; since this is essentially just a really fancy way of using `sed` across all your dream files, a particularly badly formed regex (e.g, replace `.` with `q`) could do very bad things to your dreams (pun intended).

 Of course, this example is trivial, and this particular error could be fixed much faster by doing `dr edit` and changing the tag manually; the real benefit comes when there are tens of dreams (or more) that need changes.